preilly16/cybersecurity-bootcamp-repository/README.md

 - [Public Data Sets](https://github.com/awesomedata/awesome-public-datasets)
 - [Interview Questions](https://github.com/MaximAbramchuck/awesome-interview-questions)

+# Book List
+- The Goal by Eliyahu Goldratt
+- The Phoenix Project by Gene Kim
+- The Unicorn PRoject by Gene Kim

 # God Mode Folder for Windows
 Right click on your desktop > New Folder